itscola/DeepAntiCheat/README.md

 A Bukkit plugin for detecting safe(ghost) hackers in Minecraft servers with deeplearning.

 ### Cheating and anti-cheating both are ways of playing Minecraft, **but** none of them can be missing.
+It doesn't mean I cheated, but I did try and write about hacking

 ## Todo:
 1. Players combat data collector.